grosser/fast_gettext/Readme.md

 FastGettext
 ===========
-GetText but 3.5 x faster, 560 x less memory, simple and threadsafe!
+GetText but 12 x faster, 530 x less garbage, clean namespace (8 vs 25), simple and threadsafe!

 It supports multiple backends (.mo, .po, .yml files, Database(ActiveRecord + any other), Chain, Loggers) and can easily be extended.